RecipeStripper vs Copy Me That

 Is RecipeStripper free?

 Yes, RecipeStripper is completely free with no account required.
 Just paste a recipe URL and get clean results instantly.
+An optional free account lets you save recipes to a personal library, but every feature works without one.

 Can I use both RecipeStripper and Copy Me That?